bobdavies2000/OpenCVB/README.md

 **Related_MouseClick:** *In this example, 4 different algorithms are featured.
 They are “Related” algorithms in the sense that all 4 use the mouse to perform various tricks – the upper left image uses the mouse to highlight an entry in the histogram for back projection, the upper right uses the mouse to slice through the projected side view, the lower left provides the back projection for the mouse selection from the histogram (look at the floor), and finally the lower right uses the mouse for both the x and y coordinates to use in a 2D histogram.
 The “Related” series of algorithms might be a good place to start looking when the output is remembered but not the name of the algorithm.
 The Related algorithms are new with the June release of OpenCVB.*

-# Recent Changes – July 2022
+# 2022 July - Recent Changes

 -   Install tested with the latest Visual Studio 2022 (17.2.6) and OpenCV 4.6 release
     -   Keep Visual Studio 2019 around – only way to keep the .Net Framework 4.0 (required for librealsense)